All's Fort |

 (1757 - unknown), near Bino

-A settlers' fort on the north-side of Rush Run at an old Indian town site called Conococheague (pronounced CON-oco-KEEG).
+A settlers' fort on the north side of Rush Run at an old Indian town site called Conococheague (pronounced CON-oco-JEEG).
 May have been destroyed soon after it was built.

 Philip Davis' Fort